arduino/docs-content/content/learn/03.programming/05.arduino-and-python/arduino-and-python.md

 If you need help getting started with MicroPython on the **Nano 33 BLE** board, you can check out the tutorial below:

 - [Getting started with MicroPython with Nano 33 BLE](/tutorials/nano-33-ble/getting-started-omv) (setting up your environment).
-- [Nano 33 BLE Python API guide](/tutorials/nano-33-ble/ble-python-api) (a collection of useful scripts).
+- [Nano 33 BLE Python® API guide](/tutorials/nano-33-ble/ble-python-api) (a collection of useful scripts).

 ***To reset the bootloader on the Nano 33 BLE board, double tap the reset button quickly.
 This will reset your board to factory setting.***